 I get a surprising number of emails like this, and they are heartbreaking to read.
 Why?
-Because someone in a tight place financially (an elderly single woman, no less) is out a large sum of money that almost certainly wasn’t a good investment.
+Because someone in a tight place financially (a 60-year-old single woman, no less) is out a large sum of money that almost certainly wasn’t a good investment.
 Because apart from the financial loss, this woman is now frustrated and upset.
 And because it underlies the pervasive mentality that with the right “system,” anyone can strike it rich online.

 This isn’t a hit piece against online training programs or information products.
 When purchased by the right people – and when they contain quality information – educational products can be a great investment.

 Starting out, I spent $800 per month (yep, not a typo!) for a short period to be part of an online SEO and marketing training community.
 And the roughly $4,000 I spent overall was a good investment, as it helped me generate tens of thousands of dollars in free traffic.
 The key difference between my situation and Alice’s was that I was in a position to fully apply my training, both from a timeframe and skills perspective.